-The division has continued to cross train deputies both by assigning a wide variety of cases to each deputy but also teaming up experienced counsel in certain areas as back up or second chair to less experienced deputies.
-E-filing in federal court and State Appellate court is now well established and all support staff are fully capable of e-filing.
-The division is completing its sixth year of standardized procedures with the Department of Education, especially in Workers Compensation.
-A Deskbook concerning procedures for all areas of our practice was about 80% complete but had been put on hold because of a surge in work load and a reduction in staff from 12 to 8 deputies.
-It is designed to be used by both the Employment Law Division and its clients.
-Recently two new deputies were hired, bringing the division back to 10 deputies; the division now hopes to revisit the Deskbook.
+The division has continued to cross train deputies both by assigning a wide variety of cases to each deputy and by teaming up experienced counsel in certain areas as back up or second chair to less experienced deputies.
+E-filing in federal court is now well established and all support staff are fully capable of e-filing.
+We are completing our fourth year of standardized procedures with the Department of Education, especially in Workers Compensation.
+Unfortunately there has been no progress in our efforts to establish such procedures with the Department of Human Resources Development.
+A Deskbook concerning procedures for all areas of our practice was about 80% complete but has been put on hold because of a surge in work load and a reduction in staff from 12 to 9 deputies over the last two years.
+It is designed to be used by both ourselves and our clients.

-The Employment Law Division has made a point of making its deputies available to clients for meetings in advance of taking action or making decisions.
-Deputies have met or had telephone contact with the directors or deputies of DAGS, B&F, DBEDT, DOE, DOH, DHS, DHHL, DLIR, DLNR, DHRD, PSD, DOT, DOTAX, DOD and RCUH.
+We have made a point of making ourselves available to clients for meetings in advance of taking action or making decisions.
+We have met or had telephone contact with the directors or deputies of the Department of Accounting and General Services (DAGS), Budget & Finance (B&F), Department of Business, Economic Development & Tourism (DBEDT), Department of Education (DOE), Department of Health (DOH), Department of Human Services (DHS), Department of Labor and Industrial Relations (DLIR), Department of Land and Natural Resources (DLNR), Department of Human Resources Development (DHRD), Department of Public Safety (PSD), Department of Transportation (DOT), Department of Defense (DOD), and Research Corporation of the University of Hawaii (RCUH).